Saksham-ror/Metacrafters/README.md

   - Retrieves the length of the `NFTvar` array, representing the total number of minted NFTs.
   - Logs the total supply to the console.

-**Running the Code**

-1. Save the code as a JavaScript file (e.g., `nft_minting_example.js`).
-2. Run the JavaScript file using Node.js: `node nft_minting_example.js`

-The output will display information about the minted NFTs and their total count.

 **Important Note**

 Real-world NFT development involves interacting with blockchain platforms and smart contracts.
 This code provides a basic educational foundation for understanding NFT metadata management.

-I hope this README file effectively explains the code and its purpose!